veeravivekt/Distributed_Version_Control_System/README.md

 > My entire documentation for creating a ```git clone``` not just the command :)

 > ```git``` at its core, is a system of interconnected text files that reference each other through filenames.

 ## The Basics - Understanding Git:
+Git is a content-addressable filesystem, acting as a key-value store.
+Insert content into a Git repository, and Git returns a unique key to retrieve it later.

 Common locations where code stays in git:
 1. Local Working Directory (Code Playground)
 2. Staging Area (Temporary holding spot for files before commiting)